gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

      * There are currently two approaches used to update the model using gradients from various devices,
        * **<u>Synchronous Training</u>**: In synchronous training, all of the devices train their local model using different parts of data from a single, large mini-batch.
          * They then communicate their locally calculated gradients, directly or indirectly, to all devices.
 In this approach, each worker device computes the forward and backward passes through the model on a different slice of input data.
-         * The computed gradients from each of these slices are then aggregated across all of the devices and reduced, usually using an average, in a process known as **<u>Allreduce.</u>**
+         * **<u>The computed gradients from each of these slices are then aggregated across all of the devices and reduced, usually using an average, in a process known as Allreduce.</u>**
          * The optimizer then performs the parameter updates with these reduced gradients, thereby keeping the devices in sync.
          * Because each worker cannot proceed to the next training step until all the other workers have finished the current step, this gradient calculation becomes the main overhead in distributed training for synchronous strategies.
          * Only after all devices have successfully computed and sent their gradients, so that all models are synchronized, is the model updated.